 A longtime leader of the Humphrey School of Public Affairs’ Alumni Society is being recognized for his service to the School and his efforts to get alumni more involved.

 Jeff Williams (MA ‘96) received the 2020 University of Minnesota’s Alumni Service Award at a virtual ceremony September 24.
-He is one of eight alumni recognized for their “major impact” on the University, its schools, colleges, or the Alumni Association.
+He is one of eight alumni recognized this year for their “major impact” on the University, its schools, colleges, or the Alumni Association.

 Williams fits that description, according to Humphrey School Dean Laura Bloomberg, who nominated him for the award.